Andre Alexander

 Andre Alexander (born April 15, 1967) is a former gridiron football wide receiver who played for the Calgary Stampeders of the Canadian Football League and the New York/New Jersey Knights of the World League of American Football.
 In 1989, he caught 19 receptions for 311 yards and a two touchdowns across seven games.
 Andre also holds the San Francisco 100meter record at 10.42 which he set in 1985.

+Inducted into the San Francisco Prep HALL OF FAME on 9/28/24.